 The unofficial requirement is that you take every astronomy course offered during your 1st and 2nd years, as material from these courses will be on your qualifying exams.

-If you have completed graduate-level physics courses before coming to GSU, you may be able to talk to the graduate director about waiving some physics requirements.
+If you have completed graduate-level physics or astronomy courses before coming to GSU, talk to the graduate director about waiving some requirements!

 Tip: Save money on books by borrowing from a senior grad student or the library, searching for online editions, or shopping for deals online.